-Bahay Tuluyan (BT) was founded in 1987 by a group of concerned individuals in the aftermath of the Marcos regime.
-The organization began as a program for street children.
-Today, BT has grown to a recognized non-government organization preventing and responding to abuse and exploitation of children in the Philippines.
-The organization is committed to building a world where every child's rights are respected, protected, and fulfilled.
+Bahay Tuluyan Foundation (BT) was founded in 1987 by a group of concerned individuals in the aftermath of the Marcos regime.
+The organisation began as a programme for street children.
+Today, BT has grown to be a recognized non-government organisation preventing and responding to abuse and exploitation of children and young people in the Philippines.
+The organisation is committed to building a world where every child's rights are respected, protected, and fulfilled.
 BT operates from three sites, all of which it owns.
-These are in Malate (Manila), Victoria (Laguna) and San Antonio (Quezon), delivering social services at the grassroots level and 11 child-centered programs on the street and in communities.
-The programs fall under four focus areas: 1.
-Resilient Children (e.g. Drop In Center for children, Bridge & Formal Education Program), 2.
-Empowered youth (e.g. Independent Living Skills Program, Youth Leadership Development Program), 3.
-Safe Families (e.g. Family Support and Reintegration Program for children, Alternative Family Care Program offering shelter for young people), 4.
-Child-Friendly Communities (e.g. Children’s Rights Education Program, Children’s Rights Advocacy & Research Program).
-BT also runs two major social enterprises: a guesthouse in Manila and farms in Quezon and Laguna.
-Both are also youth training programs, mainly for out-of-school-or-employment youth, to help them gain valuable skills and income before transitioning into formal education or employment.
-In 2015, Bahay Tuluyan was awarded the Stars Impact Award for its outstanding work in protecting the rights of children.
+These are in Malate (Manila), Victoria (Laguna) and San Antonio (Quezon), delivering social services at the grassroots level and 11 child-centreed programmes on the street and in communities.